CZERTAINLY/CZERTAINLY-Documentation/docs/12-connectors/05-description/27-discovery-provider.md

 ## Overview

+Certificate discovery, in other words searching for certificates in various location and sources, is important part of the lifecycle management.
+It provides clear understanding and visibility on all certificates that are used in the infrastructure and therefore should be included in the inventory to start manage them.
+Discovery can also detect certificates that are not allowed or should not be deployed.

-Discovery Providers are the implementation of the functionality to discover certificate from various sources.
-A Discovery Provider is responsible for discovering the certificates from the source and returning the list of certificates to the `Core`.
-The `Core` then stores the certificates in the database and makes it available for the users to perform various operations.
+Discovery Providers implements the functionality to discover certificate.
+It is responsible for discovering the certificates from defined source and returning the list of certificates to the `Core` inventory and makes it available for various lifecycle management operations.

 ## How it works

-This section of the document describes the process of working with the Discovery Provider.

-The step by step process of working of `Discovery Provider` is as follows:
-1. Each `Discovery Providers` has their own list of `attributes` based on their integration with the technology.
-2. `Core` sends the request to the `Discovery Provider` with the list of `attributes`.
-3. `Discovery Provider` uses the list of `attributes` to discover the certificates from the source.
-4. `Discovery Provider` returns the list of certificates to the `Core`.
-5. `Core` stores the certificates in the database.
+Discovery Provider triggers the discovery process using specific configuration.
+The trigger is managed from `Core`.
+Once the certificate discovery process is initiated, platform periodically checks for the discovered certificates that are included in the certificate inventory.

+The history of `Discovery` is maintained in the `Core` for further reference.

 ## Provider objects

-The Discovery Provider is managing `Discovery` Module.
-For more information, refer to [`Discovery`](../../concept-design/modules/certificate-discovery).
+[`Discovery`](../../concept-design/modules/certificate-discovery) objects are managed in the platform through the Discovery Provider implementation.
+Each `Discovery` provides an overview of the configuration and the discovery process, including discovered certificates.

 ## Processes

-This section of the document describes the list of processes involved in discovering the certificates using the Discovery Providers.
+The following processes are associated with the Discovery Provider and management of the `Discovery` objects.

 ### Create `Discovery`